cds-snc/covid-alert-app/e2e/README.md

 ### Simulator Errors/Warnings

-You can dismiss these warnings, and they should go away for the lifetime of the simulator.
+You may dismiss warnings, and they should go away for the lifetime of the simulator.
+However...

-*IMPORTANT*
+> Important:

-When Errors pop up, they will overlay ontop the app the simulator is trying to show, and thus block Detox from interacting with items below the warnings/errors.
+If Errors pop up they will **overlap the visual items** the simulator is trying to show, and thus **block the items below them**.

-This is a common fault from exposure-checks failing at the start of Onboarding because the automated test can't click through the onboarding carousel...

 If your issues persist, please file an [Issue on Github](https://github.com/cds-snc/covid-alert-app/issues) to see if the error(s) can be remedied or handled differently.

+This is a common fault, for example, at Onboarding from background checks failing to preoperly execute in the simulator...

 ### (iOS) Detox builds fail unexpectedly